CarooDev/kiba-uncommon/README.md

 ## Code of Conduct

-Everyone interacting in the Kiba::Zuora project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/kiba-zuora/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Kiba::Uncommon project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/kiba-uncommon/blob/master/CODE_OF_CONDUCT.md).